topet2k12001/ddr-smut/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+1. Download the `bin` folder.
+It contains the actual utilities/tools (note: I removed/excluded the **semipublicly/privately available** ones)
-Simply download the script that interests you.
-Also download the `bin` folder.
-This folder holds the actual tools/utilities.
-Again, I am only sharing/including those that are **publicly available.** You will have to source the **semipublicly or privately available** tools on your own.
+2. Download the script (`.exe`) that interests you.
+3. Make sure that the script and the `bin` folder are in the same parent folder.

+Again, I am only sharing/including those that are **publicly available.** Expect the script to fail to function, or fail to fully function.
+You will have to source the **semipublicly or privately available** tools on your own.

 ### Prerequisites

 I try my best to avoid installation of additional programs/software by converting some of the tools/utilities.
 So unless advised in the instructions, there will be no prerequisites.
 If there will be prerequisites I will also advise accordingly in the instructions.

-As a "recommendation," install [Python](https://www.python.org/) version 3.9 and [Java](https://java.com/en/) at least Java 8.
+As a **recommendation,** install [Python](https://www.python.org/) version 3.9 and [Java](https://java.com/en/) at least Java 8.

 **For Java:** optionally, I have pre-packaged Java which is in the `bin` folder so you won't need to install it anymore.
 Also if you do install a different version of Java, some of my scripts are still going to make use of the Java version that is packaged in the `bin` folder.